commschamp/cc.mqtt5.libs/doc/fuzz_test.md

 CC=afl-clang-lto CXX=afl-clang-lto++ cmake ... -DCMAKE_BUILD_TYPE=Debug ...
 ```

-After the "Debug" build is tested for several days without showing any crashes it also
+After the "Debug" build is tested for several days without showing any crashes it is also
-beneficial to rebuild the fuzzing application as a "Release" and re-run it on the same produced corpus
+beneficial to rebuild the fuzzing application using the "Release" build type and re-run it on the same produced corpus
 (passing "-i-" to afl-fuzz) to verify that there are no unexpected pitfalls for the "Release" version.

 Due to the fact that [AFL++](https://github.com/AFLplusplus/AFLplusplus) compilers
-receive their configuration via environment variable before the build it is necessary
+receive their configuration via environment variables before the build, it is necessary
 to disable "ccache" usage in case the sources are going to be built multiple times
 with different configurations.
+Otherwise the build might produced wierd errors of
+linked object files being incompatible.

 ```
 CC=afl-clang-lto CXX=afl-clang-lto++ cmake ... -DCC_MQTT5_USE_CCACHE=OFF ...